google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 <!--
 How we measure loss is also very important.
 For binary classification problems we need to use binary crossentropy.

+Although we've talked a lot about using gradient descent for optimization, there are other methods as well.
+Adam is one of these methods.
+Adam uses an adaptive learning rates.
+That is, it uses a different learning rate for each of the different parameters in the model.
+This differs from stochastic gradient descent which uses a single learning rate for all parameters.
+A lot of research is being done to understand the conditions under which different optimizers perform better.

 -->

 ---